Mahatma Jansons | National Review

 Stravinsky returned to Russia in 1962 for the first time in almost 50 years.
 Naturally, the musicians gathered around him, and someone asked, “Who are your favorite composers?”
 Stravinsky said — in this order — “Tchaikovsky, Beethoven, and Debussy.”

-With his father, Jansons studied the violin.
-In 1956, the family moved from Riga to Leningrad, for Arvids had been appointed assistant conductor to Yevgeny Mravinsky, the great boss of the Leningrad Philharmonic.
-Mariss duly entered the city’s conservatory, studying the violin and conducting, too.
+With his father, Arvids, Mariss Jansons studied the violin.
+In 1956, the family moved from Riga to Leningrad, for Jansons père had been appointed assistant conductor to Yevgeny Mravinsky, the great boss of the Leningrad Philharmonic.
+Jansons fils duly entered the city’s conservatory, studying both the violin and conducting.

 There have been many, many father-son conducting pairs.
 A famous example is Erich and Carlos Kleiber — who, sadly, did not enjoy a happy relationship.
 How were things between Arvids and Mariss?
 Fine, Mariss told me.
 If he had any problem, it was this: He had to be much, much better than his fellow students and fellow young conductors, lest anyone think he benefited from favoritism.

-Note: Editor’s Note: This is an expansion of a piece published in the current issue of National Review.